memominguez/newsletter-signup/README.md

 ### What I learned

+Using ul / li tags with image list style resulted in lack of flexibility.
+Unable to modify marker image alignment and size.
+So individual 'div' blocks with 'p' were used instead.

 Developed an email input form validation method, testing against a sample regEx code.
 "No valid" message is reset automatically to "false" by using the onFocus method.